 - Developing a Weil height machine for motivic rational homotopy types.

 - Using the Chabauty--Kim method to study the section set.

 Outreach with UKMT

-I also do a lot of volunteering for the United Kingdom Mathematics Trust, a charitable organisation providing mathematics enrichment for bright under-18s.
-As well as helping set and mark the British Mathematical Olympiads, I regularly teach at various summer schools and occasionally take teams of students abroad to international competitions.
+When I was in the UK, I also did a lot of volunteering for the United Kingdom Mathematics Trust, a charitable organisation providing mathematics enrichment for bright under-18s.
+As well as helping set and mark the British Mathematical Olympiads, I regularly taught at various summer schools and sometimes took teams of students abroad to international competitions.

 You can find out more about the UKMT on their website

 , or the Olympiad subtrust website